Permissionless-Software-Foundation/ipfs-p2wdb-service/dev-docs/README.md

 ## Join Us

-If you have technical questions, please ask them in our [community tech supoort Telegram channel](https://t.me/bch_js_toolkit).
+If you have technical questions, please ask them in our [community tech support Telegram channel](https://t.me/bch_js_toolkit).
 If you want to work with like-minded JavaScript developers on this software, join the [PSF Telegram channel](https://t.me/permissionless_software) and learn more about the [Permissionless Software Foundation](https://psfoundation.info).